 On the earth’s surface, there are seven pressure belts.
-They are the Equatorial Low, the two Sub-Tropical highs, the two Sub-polar lows, and the two Polar highs.
-Except the Equatorial low. the others form matching pairs in the Northern and Southern Hemispheres.
-There is a pattern of alternate high and low pressure belts over the earth.
+They are the Equatorial Low, the two Subtropical highs, the two Subpolar lows, and the two Polar highs.
+Except for the Equatorial low, the others form matching pairs in the Northern and Southern Hemispheres.
+There is a pattern of alternate high and low-pressure belts over the earth.
 This is due to the spherical shape of the earth—different parts of the earth are heated unequally.
-The Equatorial region receives great amount of heat throughout the year.
-Warm air being light, the air at the Equator rises, creating a low pressure.
+The Equatorial region receives a great amount of heat throughout the year.
+Warm air being light, the air at the Equator rises, creating low pressure.
 At the poles the cold heavy air causes high pressure to be created/formed.
 It is also due to the rotation of the earth.
-In the Sub-Polar region around latitudes 60° to 65° North and South of the Equator, the rotation of the earth pushes up the bulk of the air towards the Equator, creating a low pressure belt in this region.
+In the Subpolar region around latitudes 60° to 65° North and South of the Equator, the rotation of the earth pushes up the bulk of the air towards the Equator, creating a low-pressure belt in this region.

-(i) Equatorial Low Pressure Belts
+(i) Equatorial Low-Pressure Belts

-(iii) Circum-Polar Low Pressure Belts
+(iii) Circum-Polar Low-Pressure Belts

-(iv) Polar High Pressure Areas
+(iv) Polar High-Pressure Areas

 At the North and South Poles, between 70° to 90° North and South, the temperatures are always extremely low.
 The cold descending air gives rise to high pressures over the Poles.
 These areas of Polar high pressure are known as the Polar Highs.
-These regions are characterised by permanent Ice Caps.
+These regions are characterized by permanent Ice Caps.

 If the earth had not been inclined towards the sun, the pressure belts, as described above, would have been as they are.
 But it is not so, because the earth is inclined 23 1/2° towards the sun.
-On account of this inclination, differences in heating of the continents, oceans and pressure conditions in January and July vary greatly.
+On account of this inclination, differences in heating of the continents, oceans, and pressure conditions in January and July vary greatly.
 January represents winter season and July, summer season in the Northern Hemisphere.
 Opposite conditions prevail in the Southern Hemisphere.
 When the sun is overhead on the Tropic of Cancer (21 June) the pressure belts shift 5° northward and when it shines vertically overhead on Tropic of Capricorn (22 December), they shift 5° southward from their original position.
-The shifting of the pressure belts cause seasonal changes in the climate, especially between latitudes 30° and 40° in both hemispheres.
-In this region the Mediterranean type of climate is experienced because of shifting of permanent belts southwards and northwards with the overhead position of the sun.
+The shifting of the pressure belts causes seasonal changes in the climate, especially between latitudes 30° and 40° in both hemispheres.
+In this region, the Mediterranean type of climate is experienced because of the shifting of permanent belts southwards and northwards with the overhead position of the sun.
 During winters Westerlies prevail and cause rain.
 During summers dry Trade Winds blow offshore and are unable to give rainfall in these regions.
 When the sun shines vertically over the Equator on 21st March and 23rd September (the Equinoxes), the pressure belts remain balanced in both the hemispheres.